AnneJ17/android-cheat-sheet/README.md

    * Followed Desisign pattern
    * Written enough test cases
    * Any security issues
-   Any performance issues - are there any memory leaks, threads, battery, UI
+   * Any performance issues - are there any memory leaks, threads, battery, UI

-* **How does you take updated with latest technology?**

-  Google IO conference - 2019: Introduced dark theme, smart replies - , video captioning in video calls News letters, website - ProAndroid,

 :octocat: If you would like to contribute to the Android Cheat Sheet, just make a pull request!